 - It gives a negative assumption for buyer’s agents.
 Listing your home as FSBO on Zillow can mean you’re not ready to negotiate with a fair buyer’s agent commission.
 It also indicates that there is more legwork and fusses to take care of before closing the house.

 - Meet buyers with unclear intentions of buying your home.
 You’re going to accommodate people who inquire a lot and want to visit your house, but with no interest to purchase your home at all.
 Thus, the whole rigmarole just wasted your time and effort when you could have done something else fruitful.
 Many Zillow reviews mention this issue.

 - Expect a lower sales price.
 Although you save on the agent’s listing commission, the downside is you’re getting below the fair market value of your home.
 FSBO could mean losing a big chunk of money than choosing a full-rated standard agent.

-Don’t worry, you can list your property as an FSBO in Zillow for free!
+Don’t worry, you can list your property as an FSBO on Zillow for free!
 You read it right.
-Since Zillow has already marked its name in the industry, they mostly charge no fee to for sale by owners to list a rental on Trulia, HotPads, and more.
+Since Zillow has already marked its name in the industry, they mostly charge no fee for “for sale by owners” to list a rental on Trulia, HotPads, and more.
 From listing your property to getting listing updates, you don’t need to spend a dime.

 However, free of charge doesn’t mean zero catch.
 Zillow still makes a profit out of advertising real estate.
-Here’s how they do it.
+Let’s see how they’re doing it.

 How Does Zillow Make Its Profit?